ImSorryForUrLoss/Web-Dev/surveil_descend/final_project_plan.md

 Users visit this website when trying to get a better, easier to work with way to search for Magic: the Gathering cards.

 Currently, users have no way of searching through results of Scryfall searches.
-They also must input a large amount of parameters when trying to perform simple tasks like excluding cards result in illegal cards.
+They also must input a large amount of parameters when trying to perform simple tasks like excluding cards that result in illegal cards.

 Upon visiting this website, the user must do the following: